slamora/brackets-wiki/Troubleshooting.md

 ## <a name="requirements"> </a>System Requirements

-* Mac OSX 10.6.8 or newer.
+* Mac OSX 10.6.8 or newer
-    * Mountain Lion (OS X 10.8) by default will not allow Brackets to run since it's not being digitally signed yet.
-To work around this, right click the Brackets app and choose Open, then click Open on the dialog that appears.
-You only need to do that once -- afterward, launching Brackets the normal way will work also.
-* Windows Vista/7/8/8.1 (x32) and (x64) (with administrator access)
+* Windows Vista, 7, or 8/8.1 (x32 and x64) (installer requires administrator access)
-* WinXP w/ Service Pack 2 (with administrator access)
-* Linux Ubuntu 12.04 or newer (x32) and (x64).
+* Linux Ubuntu 12.04 or newer (x32 and x64)
-* Debian Linux 8 or newer (Debian 7 compatibility will be restored once [#4816](https://github.com/adobe/brackets/issues/4816) is resolved).
+* Debian Linux 8 or newer (for Debian 7 compatibility see [issue #4816](https://github.com/adobe/brackets/issues/4816))
-* You should have at least 2 GB of RAM to do Live Development.
+* At least 2 GB of RAM for Live Development

 ## <a name="installation"> </a>Can't Install Brackets